practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

-Notice there are **no line terminators** like as in other languages (C, for instance, which uses a ;). **Comments** are denoted by whatever follows a `#` keyword and can occur anywhere on a line.
-Comments are ignored by the Python interpereter.
+Notice there are **no line terminators** like as in other languages (C, for instance, which ends each instructional statement with a `;`). **Comments** are denoted by whatever follows a `#` character and can occur anywhere on a line.
+Comments are invisible to the Python interpereter.
 There are *no block comments in Python*.
-This is due to one of the language's core
+This is due to one of the language's core philosophies:
-philosophies:

     "Explicit is better than implicit".